Loading...

 Our position

-The PICPA is urging state lawmakers to adopt legislation that provides a revenue-neutral elective pass-through entity tax (PTET) to allow tax to be paid at the entity level and facilitate the federal deductibility of state income taxes.
-In doing so, Pennsylvania will better align with those states that have already enacted similar legislation to provide their constituents with a path to an increased federal tax deduction.
+The PICPA is urging state lawmakers to adopt legislation introduced by Sen. Doug Mastriano (R-Franklin) that provides a revenue-neutral elective pass-through entity tax (PTET).
+Senate Bill 396 would allow the tax to be paid at the entity level and facilitate the federal deductibility of state income taxes.
+In doing so, Pennsylvania would align with other states that have already enacted similar legislation to provide their constituents with a path to increased federal tax deductions.
 To date, 36 of the 41 states imposing a personal income tax have passed similar legislation.
-The PICPA supports Senate Bill 659 (Sen. Aument) and House Bill 1584 (Reps.
-Pisciottano/Greiner).

 A&A and Ethics